leungmanfai/leungmanfai.github.io/_pages/about.md

 In addition to my research, I contribute to the academic community as an Associate Editor for the journals [Complex & Intelligent Systems](https://link.springer.com/journal/40747) and [Intelligent Systems with Applications](https://www.sciencedirect.com/journal/intelligent-systems-with-applications).
 I have also guest-edited special issues for several IEEE Transactions and other esteemed journals.
 My involvement extends to organizing international conferences, with a focus on advancements in computational intelligence and neural networks.

-I welcome applications from prospective PhD students.
-For more information about our PhD program, please visit the [Computing and Information Science MPhil, PhD page](https://www.aru.ac.uk/study/postgraduate/computer-science-research) on our department's website.
+I welcome applications from prospective MPhil and PhD students.
+For more information about our programs, please visit the [Computing and Information Science MPhil/PhD page](https://www.aru.ac.uk/study/postgraduate/computer-science-research) on our department's website.